 Breathing pine oil delivered through a humidifier or a diffuser is an effective way to capture its benefits.
 Pine is also a natural disinfectant.
 It can be used in household cleaners to eliminate dust and dander that could potentially lead to an infection.
 Finally, pine can stimulate blood flow when applied topically, which may decrease sinus cavity swelling and tenderness.

 Not just an herb for cooking, rosemary can also be used to strengthen the immune system and alleviate pain caused by sinusitis.
 This essential oil is antibacterial and antiseptic, making it a great choice for cleansing the lymphatic system and increasing antioxidant levels.
 The latter is necessary for fighting bacterial infections in the sinuses and throughout the body.
 Rosemary oil stimulates the respiratory system, quiets coughing, and soothes sore throats, too.

 Steam is an effective delivery method for rosemary oil, so it may be used with a diffuser or humidifier.
 Rosemary can also be mixed with other oils to create a homemade rub that may be applied to the throat and chest.
 Because this aromatic oil is also known to reduce stress, it is ideal to use just before bed.

 Clove is a well-known baking spice and a very powerful essential oil.
 Its antibacterial and anti-inflammatory properties make it a great option for treating sinusitis.
 Clove can heal the respiratory system as it boosts the immune system to fight future infection.
 This essential oil can also reduce congestion and mucus in the nasal cavities.

 Clove oil is highly concentrated, but it can be applied topically if heavily diluted.
 Try adding a drop of clove to a blend of several other oils.
-Alternatively, the oil may be inhaled through a diffuser or humidifier.
+Alternatively, the oil may be used in a diffuser or humidifier.
 This method will also kill bacteria in the air, making your home healthier overall.

 When to See a Doctor